-- (a) stating whether the administrator has, to any extent, been indemnified (otherwise than under section 443D), in relation to that administration, for: - (i) any debts for which the administrator is, or may become, liable under Subdivision A of Division 9 of Part 5.3A; or - (ii) any debts for which the administrator is, or may become, liable under a remittance provision as defined in section 443BA; or - (iii) the remuneration to which he or she is entitled under section 60-5 of Schedule 2 (external administrator's remuneration); and - (b) if so, stating: - (i) the identity of each indemnifier; and declaration of relevant relationships has the meaning given by section 60.
+- (a) stating whether the administrator has, to any extent, been indemnified (otherwise than under section 443D), in relation to that administration, for: - (i) any debts for which the administrator is, or may become, liable under Subdivision A of Division 9 of Part 5.3A; or - (ii) any debts for which the administrator is, or may become, liable under a remittance provision as defined in section 443BA; or - (iii) the remuneration to which he or she is entitled under section 60-5 of Schedule 2 (external administrator's remuneration); and - (b) if so, stating: - (i) the identity of each indemnifier; and - (ii) the extent and nature of each indemnity.

+declaration of relevant relationships has the meaning given by section 60.